cessda/cessda.cdc.osmh-indexer.cmm/README.md

 * **Moses Mansaray <moses AT doraventures DOT com>** - *Initial work, first version release*

-You can find the list of all contributors [here](CONTRIBUTORS.md)
+You can find the list of all contributors [here](CONTRIBUTORS.md).

 ## License

-This project is licensed under the Apache 2 Licence - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the Apache 2 Licence - see the [LICENSE](LICENSE.txt) file for details.

 ## Acknowledgments

-## Edge Case and Assumptions

-* Note the extra "/" workaround in the [application.yml](src/main/resources/application.yml) repository configuration for repositories that separate records with a different metadata prefix per language accessed with the same basic url.
-This url in a way act as a key, so the extra "/" distinguishes the two for the specific metadataPrefix to be retrieved.
-There must be a better way to handle this edge case.